Health-RI/mapping_game/README.md

 	- mapping can be straight forward but can also be ambiguous regarding interpretation (can use dcat identifier for both patient and sample).
 Seek community/data stewards help!

 # Game ends when
-The first group uses all cards (some joker cards may be left)
+The first group uses all cards (some "Missing" cards may be left)

 It may or may not include a prize